k4u5h4L/Groscan-old/README.md

 -   Prisma as the ODM.

--   NextAuth as the authentication backend with passwordless logins.
+-   NextAuth as the authentication backend with OTP logins.

+-   Capacitor.js as the hybrid app framework to run the platform on Android and iOS.

 ## Prerequisites: